Study Abroad Program Overview

-Academic year students in the spring semester replace their Phonetics course with Advanced Translation (4.5 quarter/3 semester UC units) and take only one elective course.
+Academic year students in the spring semester replace their Phonetics course with an elective course worth 4.5 quarter/3 semester UC units (students are encouraged to take Advanced Translation as their replacement elective course) and take one other elective course.
 Upon approval from CIEE resident staff and local faculty members, students may audit classes (taught in Russian) at the School of Political Science, St. Petersburg State University.

 Use the following resources to learn about courses on UCEAP:

 This program is affiliated with the Council on International Educational Exchange (CIEE) and the St. Petersburg State University.
 Program participants take courses with US students offered through CIEE and taught by St. Petersburg State University faculty.

 You are required to take a full-time course of study while abroad.
 25.5 quarter/17 semester UC units per semester are required: five courses.